sampsyo/home/_posts/2014-10-19-bugrubric.md

 ## Three Points: The Completionist

-You take give the Literalist a run for their money by including even *more* detail about what happened:
+You give the Literalist a run for their money by including even *more* detail about what happened:

 > Here's a link to my configuration file.
-Here's the file `blitz.hs` file I was using as input.
+Here's the file `ficus1.doc` file I was using as input.
 This is my version of FicusBlitz:
 >
 >     $ blitz --version
 >     FicusBlitz 96.4.12.beta-8